 Access to Health Records

-The Data Protection Act 1998 which came into force on the 1st March 2000 allows you to find out what information is held about you on computer and in certain manual records.
+The General Data Protection Regulations (May 2018) allows you to find out what information is held about you on the computer and in certain manual records.
 This is known as the ‘Right of Subject Access’ and applies to your health records.

 If you wish to see the information that is kept about you please put your request in writing to the practice manager.
 An appointment will be made with you and an administration charge made.
 You are entitled to receive copies of any information held but you should note that an additional charge would be made for this.